kyverno/kyverno/charts/kyverno/README.md

 - `initImage` has been replaced with `admissionController.initContainer.image`
 - `initResources` has been replaced with `admissionController.initContainer.resources`
 - `image` has been replaced with `admissionController.container.image`
-- `image.pullSecrets` has been replaced with `admissionController.pullSecrets`
+- `image.pullSecrets` has been replaced with `admissionController.imagePullSecrets`
 - `resources` has been replaced with `admissionController.container.resources`
 - `service` has been replaced with `admissionController.service`
 - `metricsService` has been replaced with `admissionController.metricsService`